Aerospace Studies (Air Force ROTC)

 Undergraduate minor: aerospace studies

-Website: https://veterans.uiowa.edu/our-offices/air-force-rotc
+Website: https://veterans.uiowa.edu/air-force-rotc

-While AFROTC is structured primarily for students pursuing active-duty Air Force commissions, any undergraduate or graduate student may take aerospace studies courses for academic credit, with the exception of the leadership laboratories.
+While AFROTC is structured primarily for students pursuing active-duty Air Force and Space Force commissions, any undergraduate or graduate student may take aerospace studies courses for academic credit, with the exception of the leadership laboratories.
 The amount of credit that may be applied toward a degree varies from college to college at the University of Iowa.
 The College of Liberal Arts and Sciences, for example, accepts a maximum of 20 s.h. of aerospace studies credit.
 Additionally, any undergraduate student may apply the courses toward the minor in aerospace studies.

 In order to receive a commission, AFROTC cadets must satisfactorily complete all University of Iowa degree requirements as well as courses specified by the U.S. Air Force.